perrinod/perrinod.github.io/projects.md

 *   HTML
 *   Visual Studio Code

-Extension for firefox to add context menu having useful things for tabs.
+Extension for firefox to add useful things for tabs in context menu.

 <a href="https://github.com/perrinod/tab-add-on" target="_blank">Github Repository</a>